Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 - Make phone calls.
 Alexa, call Gail.

 According to the department of health and human services, up to 55% of seniors fail to follow the correct instructions for taking medications.
-Much of this can be attributed to forgetfulness or memory loss impacting medication intake.
+Much of this can be attributed to forgetfulness or memory loss impacting safe medication intake.

 This is a problem because for a medication to be effective, it must be taken correctly, including the time and frequency as prescribed.